eudoxia0/eudoxia0.github.io/article/_posts/2026-08-31-on-inevitability.md

     [b]: https://en.wikipedia.org/wiki/Diego_Rivera
 ---

-There's a widespread belief that superintelligent AI (ASI) is inevitable.
+There's a widespread belief that artificial superintelligence (ASI) is inevitable.
 In this post, I argue that this is false, and believing it is upstream of a lot of bad discourse.

 # Why do people believe it?